Thireus/GGUF-Tool-Suite/models/mmproj-Qwen3-VL-235B-A22B-Thinking/README.md

 No, because I believe in **tailored quantization** for each user’s hardware.
 If you prefer ready-made shards, you are welcome to merge them via `llama-gguf-split --merge`, or request someone to publish them, or rely on generic GGUF dynamic quants such as [unsloth](https://huggingface.co/unsloth)'s.

 Instead, I prefer to share examples of recipes so users can see exactly how they were produced (command included inside these recipe files) and tweak them for their own rigs.
-The `quant_downloader.sh` script handles automatic fetching and verification of each shard.
-Note that recipes provided by [Ubergarm](https://huggingface.co/ubergarm) on his model cards are also compatible with `quant_downloader.sh`.
+The `quant_downloader.sh` script or [quant_downloader.html](https://gguf.thireus.com/quant_downloader.html) (web port of this script) handles automatic fetching and verification of each shard.
+Note that recipes provided by [Ubergarm](https://huggingface.co/ubergarm) on his model cards are also compatible with `quant_downloader.sh` and [quant_downloader.html](https://gguf.thireus.com/quant_downloader.html), providing a "SPECIAL_SPLIT" version of these models exists (see https://gguf.thireus.com/).

 Users who don’t trust the GGUF shards on HuggingFace can also quantize their own by passing recipe lines to `llama-quantize --custom-q` ([see example](https://github.com/Thireus/GGUF-Tool-Suite/blob/main/models/mmproj-Qwen3-VL-235B-A22B-Thinking/mmproj-Qwen3-VL-235B-A22B-Thinking-THIREUS-ANY-SPECIAL.sh#L482-L486)).
 Run `llama-quantize --help` to list compatible quants for `quant_assign.py`.
 This approach is especially useful if you prefer `llama.cpp` over `ik_llama.cpp`.